- Admissions & Aid

 Jared Oubre uses his theological education to improve the lives of Managua's orphans

-Jared Oubre, MTS candidate, spent much of his summer with children who live on the streets of Managua.
-The recipient of a 2013 Dana McLean Greeley International Internship from HDS's Center for the Study of World Religions, Oubre says he traveled to the Nicaraguan capital to put his theological education to practical use building strong bodies, minds, and spirits among some of the Western Hemisphere's most vulnerable people.
+Jared Oubre, MTS candidate, spent much of his summer in 2013 with children who live on the streets of Managua, Nicaragua.
+The recipient of a Dana McLean Greeley International Internship from HDS's Center for the Study of World Religions, Oubre says he traveled to the Nicaraguan capital to put his theological education to practical use, building strong bodies, minds, and spirits among some of the Western Hemisphere's most vulnerable people.

 "I drew lessons from Buddhist meditation, Catholicism, and the five pillars of Islam," says the former camp counselor from the East Bay area of San Francisco.
 "I was not evangelizing.
 I was asking the kids to think about the spirit in their own lives.
 We shared prayers over meals—both for the orphans and for the parents who had verbally and physically abused them.
 It was an important time to gather and be quiet for a moment before the children excitedly spooned down a warm plate of food."